nemo-ufes/ufo-mlt-taxonomy-graph-grammar/README.md

 Having selected the __number of types__ in each taxonomy for the experiments, to run them, in a Linux system, open a terminal in the root directory of this repo and run the following command:

-./GroovyChecker.sh -p analysis -g `grammar`, where `grammar` is the folder of the grammar to be tested.
+java -jar $GROOVE/bin/GroovyChecker.jar -p analysis -g `grammar`, where $GROOVE is the extracted GROOVE folder and `grammar` is the folder of the grammar to be tested.